collapsed-stacks/startups/questions/3923/how-can-a-local-business-defend-against-brand-ambassadors-from-a-national-comp.md

 - tagged: `marketing`, `customer-development`, `brand`
 - score: 2

-<p>I received an email today from a national company asking me to be a "local brand ambassador" for them.
-Apparently they did not do their research, or they would have seen that I actually run a local business that is in direct competition to them.</p>
+I received an email today from a national company asking me to be a "local brand ambassador" for them.
+Apparently they did not do their research, or they would have seen that I actually run a local business that is in direct competition to them.

-<p>So, now I have some advanced notice that a large-scale, national competitor is preparing to release a potentially aggressive marketing/branding strategy in my market.
+So, now I have some advanced notice that a large-scale, national competitor is preparing to release a potentially aggressive marketing/branding strategy in my market.
 What steps can I take, as a small business with limited time and resources, to defend against this strategy?
-Or, should I even be worried about it at all?</p>
+Or, should I even be worried about it at all?

-<p>Note: The company has already been in the market for some time (as an online directory of independent service providers).
-The only difference is that now they are preparing to become more directly engaged with the local community (i.e., my customer base).  </p>
+Note: The company has already been in the market for some time (as an online directory of independent service providers).
+The only difference is that now they are preparing to become more directly engaged with the local community (i.e., my customer base).

 ## Answer 3932